 DEAL OF THE DAY – For a limited time, earn a $300 cash bonus when you open a TD Bank Beyond Checking Account.
 New customers only – requires a $2,500 direct deposit within the first 60 days.
 Ends 11.30.2023

 Like the major credit reporting agencies, Chex Systems, Inc. is a consumer-reporting agency governed by the federal Fair Credit Reporting Act (FCRA).
 Much like a creditor can report late payments or charge-offs to a credit reporting agency, a financial institution may report NSF (non-sufficient funds) or overdrafts to ChexSystems.

-Items also remain in the system for five years even if the banking consumer has paid the item.
-For example, a bank may reporting an overdraft to ChexSystems before the bank customer has paid the item.
-If the customer thereafter pays the item, the overdraft still remains in the ChexSystems’ database.
+Items also remain in the system for five years even if the banking consumer has paid for the item.
+For example, a bank may report an overdraft to ChexSystems before the bank customer has paid the item.
+If the customer thereafter pays the item, the overdraft remains in the ChexSystems’ database.
 The reporting institution, however, should notify ChexSystems that the item has been paid.

 What information is reported to ChexSystems

 As noted above, one of the most common items reported by banks to ChexSystems is a customer’s overdraft or NSF transaction.
 In addition, the ChexSystems contains identifying information about banking consumers, including social security numbers and driver’s license numbers.
 If identity theft has been reported or a security freeze has been placed on the account, the ChexSystems database also will note this information.